MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/write-progress-across-multiple-threads.md

 This section creates three different data structures, for three different purposes.

 The `$dataSet` variable stores an array of hashtables that is used to coordinate the next steps without the risk of being modified.
-When looping through an object in PowerShell, if the object being looped through is modified, PowerShell will throw an error.
-So, keeping the object being looped through, separate from the objects being modified is a must.
+If a object collection is modified while iterating through the collection, PowerShell throws an error.
+You must keep the object collection in the loop separate from the objects being modified.
 The `Id` key in each hashtable is the identifier for a mock process.
-The `Wait` key simulates the workload of each mock process to track.
+The `Wait` key simulates the workload of each mock process being tracked.

 The `$origin` variable stores a nested hashtable with each key being one of the mock process id's.
 Then, it is used to hydrate the synchronized hashtable stored in the `$sync` variable.
 The `$sync`